Intertwining and commutation relations for birth-death processes: Intertwining relations and sub-commutations

-By theorem~4.4 in \cite{chafai2}, $B^\vphi$ is convex on $\cA_\cI$.
-Some interesting examples of such functionals will be given in section~\ref{sect:FI} below. \begin{theo}[Sub-commutation for $1$-modification] Assume that the process is irreducible and non-explosive.
-If the transition rate $\la$ is non-increasing and $\nu$ is non-decreasing then for any function $f \in \cF$ such that $\sup_{y\in \dN} \vert \pd f(y) \vert <\infty$ and for any $t\geq0$,
+By Theorem 4.4 in \cite{chafai2}, $B^\vphi$ is convex on $\cA_\cI$.
+Some interesting examples of such functionals will be given in Section \ref{sectFI} below. \begin{theo}[(Sub-commutation for $\boldsymbol{1}$-modification)] Assume that the process is irreducible and nonexplosive.
+If the transition rate $\la$ is nonincreasing and $\nu$ is nondecreasing then for any function $f \in \cF$ such that $\sup_{y\in\dN} \vert\pd f(y) \vert<\infty$ and for any $t\geq0$,